 1. Check the INCI list

-If "aqua" is listed at the top, it's not a waterless product.
-Tips for checking the other ingredients can be found in this blog post.
+Is 'aqua' at the top?
+Then it's not a waterless product.
+Tips for checking the rest of the ingredients can be found in this blog.

 2. Look at your skin type

-We prefer to talk about skin condition rather than skin type because it's about the condition at that moment.
-This can vary!
-The more unsaturated fatty acids, the faster the oil absorbs into the skin.
-For dry and chapped skin, we recommend an oil rich in unsaturated fatty acids ( Avocado Serum ), and for oily skin, we recommend the opposite ( Cucumber Serum ).
-Our Pumpkin Serum falls somewhere in between.
+We prefer to talk about skin condition instead of skin type because it refers to the condition at that moment.
+That can vary!
+The more unsaturated fatty acids, the faster the oil penetrates the skin.
+For dry and rough skin, we recommend oil with many unsaturated fatty acids (Avocado Serum) and for oily skin, we recommend the opposite (Cucumber Serum).
+Our Pumpkin Serum is in between.

 3. Integrate the products into your routine

-It's super easy to replace your current routine with products that rely solely on water with one that doesn't use water as a cheap filler.
+It's super easy to replace your current routine with water-based products with a routine without water as a cheap filler.
 Better for your skin, better for your wallet!

 Conclusion waterless skincare

-Waterless skincare isn't a fad, but a smart, conscious choice.
+Waterless skincare is not a hype, but a smart, conscious choice.
 For your skin and for the planet.
 No empty fillers, no waste.
-Just pure ingredients that work.
+Only pure ingredients that work.

 At Food for Skin, we believe in simplicity that works.
 In formulas that are honest and make a visible difference.
-Want to experience what waterless can do for your skin?
+Do you want to experience what waterless can do for your skin?
 Dive into our collection and discover what truly nourishes.